-Ahtna Athabascan people have harvested Sockeye, Chinook, and Coho Salmon in the Copper River Basin for at least 1,000 years (Workman 1976).
+Ahtna Athabascan people have harvested Sockeye, Chinook, and Coho Salmon in the Upper Copper River District for at least 1,000 years (Workman 1976).
 The presence of Upper Tanana Athabaskans fishing in the Upper Copper River was noted in 1885 and long-term kinship and trading ties between the Ahtna and Upper Tanana have been documented (Haynes et al. 1984).
 Sockeye Salmon are the most important species used in the area, followed by Chinook Salmon.

 The Ahtna traveled to seasonal camps throughout their territory based upon resource availability.
 Fish camps were located on the Copper River and several major tributaries (De Laguna and McClellan 1981).
-Early June and July was the preferred time for fishing Sockeye Salmon runs headed for streams and lakes in the Upper Copper River, as this was the best time for making ba', or dried fish (Simeone and Kari 2002).
+Early June and July were the preferred time for fishing Sockeye Salmon runs headed for streams and lakes in the Upper Copper River, as this was the best time for making ba, or dried fish (Simeone and Kari 2002).

-There are eight contemporary Ahtna villages, (Mentasta Lake, Chistochina, Gakona, Gulkana, Tazlina, Copper Center, Chitina, and Cantwell) almost all of which are located near traditional fishing camps.
-Other communities situated on or near the banks of the Copper River include Slana, Gakona Junction, Nabesna, Willow Creek, Kenny Lake, and Tonsina.
+There are eight contemporary Ahtna villages (Mentasta Lake, Chistochina, Gakona, Gulkana, Tazlina, Copper Center, Chitina, and Cantwell), almost all of which are located near traditional fishing camps.
+Other communities situated near the banks of the Copper River include Slana, Gakona Junction, Nabesna, Willow Creek, Kenny Lake, and Tonsina.
 Salmon remain vital to the subsistence way of life for those living in the Upper Copper River Basin (Reckord 1983, Brady et al. 2013).
-In comprehensive subsistence surveys conducted by the ADF&G, it has been shown that salmon comprise a majority of the annual harvest in most communities along the Copper River drainage (La Vine and Zimpelman 2014).
-Salmon made up 78% of the overall subsistence harvest in edible weight in Chitina in 2012, 68% of the overall subsistence harvest in Tazlina in 2013, and 66% of the subsistence harvest in Kenny Lake in 2012 (ADF&G 2020d; Table 2).
+Comprehensive subsistence surveys conducted by the ADF&G show that salmon comprise a majority of the annual harvest in most communities along the Copper River drainage (La Vine and Zimpelman 2014).
+Salmon made up 78% of the overall subsistence harvest in edible weight in Chitina in 2012, 68% of the overall subsistence harvest in Tazlina in 2013, and 66% of the subsistence harvest in Kenny Lake in 2012 (Table 1).
+The Upper Copper River District is easily accessible via the Richardson and Glenn Highways, and competition for resources is a main concern for local residents (Holen et al. 2015).

-Table 2: Salmon harvest by select rural communities with C&T for salmon in the Upper Copper River Drainage (ADF&G 2020d).
+Table 1: Salmon harvest by select communities with C&T for salmon in the Copper River (ADF&G 2020d).